duchuytb9x/NodeSubQuery/README.md

 mkdir subquery-indexer && cd subquery-indexer curl https://raw.githubusercontent.com/subquery/indexer-services/kepler/docker-compose.yml -o docker-compose.yml
 ```

+>Important

+Please change the POSTGRES_PASSWORD in postgres and postgres-password in coordinator-service to your own one

 ## 3. Additional commands:

 - Check status of your node: